php-repos/phpkg-documentations/getting-started.md

 ### Add your application's map

-Next step is to define your map.
+The next step is to define your map.
 Assume you want to keep your application files in the `src` directory and have a `tests` directory to add your tests into it.
 You need to define your map configuration inside the `saeghe.config.json` file as follows:
 ```json